cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ```

 This would be a good time to `npm run build` and test the changes you made.
-When you click the button the sphere should drop from the sky on to the ground.
+When you click the button the sphere should drop from the sky onto the ground.

 ## Make sphere disappear on click